Hashtags are awesome! They are free advertising.

-- Or only select the hashtags you like the most by tapping on them
+- Or only select the hashtag you want to use by tapping on it

-2. Find similar accounts as you + check their hashtags
+3. Find similar accounts as you and check their hashtags

-- Same theme as you (but maybe not same industry)
+- Same theme as you (but maybe not same industry), or

 To find similar accounts:

-The “Related” hashtags appear on top of the posts.
+The “Related” Instagram hashtags are hashtags that Instagram recommends.
+They appear on top of your search results (see below).

 If they are relevant to you, write them down.

-The best way in my opinion to find Instagram hashtags is by checking what my people are liking… so they can like my posts too in the future.
+In my opinion, the best way to find Instagram hashtags is by checking what people are actually liking on Instagram… so they can like my posts too.

 There are 3 questions I always ask myself: